Last updated on March 14th, 2023 at 03:22 pm

 There are three main tire categories in the tires industry, touring, performance, and winter tires.
 Each of them offers a different value with a price difference and a performance variance.
 It depends on the buyers, which type of performance they desired from their tires, and depending on that, we recommend to them which tire categories they should look into for new tires.

-There is a reason why some cars come with a touring tire and others comes with performance tires.
+There is a reason why some cars come with a touring tire and others come with performance tires.
 Although there is not as big of a difference if you want a comfortable and smooth ride and if you are a normal driver.
-But if you have the knowledge and some information about tires’ performance and movement, then you can easily differentiate between both of these tire’s performances.
+But if you have the knowledge and some information about tires’ performance and movement, then you can easily differentiate between both of these tires’ performances.

-Touring tires are usually preferred by everyday drivers who want to have a comfortable ride and a smooth-handling at highways and city roads.
+Touring tires are usually preferred by everyday drivers who want to have a comfortable ride and a smooth-handling on highways and city roads.
 The good thing about touring tires is that; they are more durable than performance tires and deliver better fuel economy and a quiet ride.

 Difference between grand and standard touring tires